 In some circumstances, the financial adviser may provide negligent investment advice that can be catastrophic.
 It could be that: you weren’t properly highlighted to the risks; you were advised to invest where there was a conflict of interest or your current financial situation wasn’t assessed properly before you made the investment.

 It can be devastating to find out that your retirement ‘nest egg’ has been mismanaged or you were given the negligent advice on how to invest your hard earned money.
 Either way, we’ll listen with an aim to get your retirement plans back on track.

 - Negligent tax advice.

-When you hire a tax advisor, you would normally expect them to provide you with sound advice on tax efficiency that is, importantly, HMRC compliant.
+When you hire a tax adviser, you would normally expect them to provide you with sound advice on tax efficiency that is, importantly, HMRC compliant.
 If your tax affairs are not compliant, you face the risk of having the tax man knocking at your door, leaving you in an embarrassing situation which should have normally been avoided.
-In such circumstances, we’ll ensure that it is the tax advisor that has egg on their face and not you.
+In such circumstances, we’ll ensure that it is the tax adviser that has egg on their face and not you.